Property Advice

 • Water threats: Toilet lids should be kept down and preferably secured with a toilet seat lock.
 Never leave a full bath unattended, nor leave easily accessed bowls of water within reach; dog bowls for example.

-• Glass and sharp objects: remove all glass tops as they are less table than wood or metal ones.
+• Glass and sharp objects: remove all glass tops as they are less stable than wood or metal ones.

-• Carpets: Loose carpets should be firmly mounted to the floor, such as nonskid pads, to avoid slippage.
+• Carpets: Loose carpets should be firmly mounted to the floor, using nonskid pads, to avoid slippage.

 • Lighting: If using lamps, ensure these cannot be reached by little hands.
 Not only are the bulbs hot, but wiring can be pulled creating the potential for a shock.